 How to delete a topic from the outline

-To remove a topic from the outline, select it and click Delete or right-click on the item (long-press on an iPad) and choose Delete from the menu.
+To remove a topic from the outline, select it and right-click Delete (long-press on an iPad) or click the trash can in the menu.

 How to link notecards to topics in the outline

 A powerful feature of the outline in NoodleTools is that you can link notecards to topics in your outline.
 Later, you can begin writing a draft of your essay by exporting your outline and notecards to a word processing program.
 You can also print your outline with your notecards included (see “How to export or print your outline” below ).

 To begin, drag-and-drop a notecard from either the Notecard Tabletop view or the Notecard Detail view (using the drag handle in the upper-right corner of a view-selected notecard) onto a topic in your outline.
 The Detail view is below:

 If you want to move an entire notecard pile into an outline topic, you can also do that from the Notecard Tabletop view.
 Dragging a notecard pile into the outline will add all of the notecards within that pile to the topic in your outline.

 Moving a notecard into your outline does not remove it from the Tabletop or Detail views; it only associates the notecard with the topic in the outline.
 To distinguish notecards from topics and subtopics, notecards are represented by a small notecard icon, as shown below: